- Read Transcript

 • One English style consultant (if necessary)

-Then another team of five Bible scholars reviewed their work, carefully comparing it to the original biblical text and assessing its readability.
+Then another team of five Bible scholars reviewed this work, carefully comparing it to the original biblical text and assessing its readability.
 From there, each book went to a general committee of 8 to 12 scholars.
 As part of the final review, outside critics gave feedback.
 Samples were tested with pastors, students, and laypeople.
-Perhaps no other Bible translation has gone through a more thorough process to ensure accuracy and readability.
+Perhaps no other Bible translation in history has undergone a more thorough process to ensure its accuracy, readability, and clarity.

 From Dream to Reality

-In 1968, Biblica (then the New York Bible Society) came on board as the NIV’s financial sponsor, mortgaging its office space in Manhattan and New Jersey so that Howard Long’s dream of a trustworthy, accessible Bible translation would become reality.
+In 1968, Biblica (then the New York Bible Society) came on board as the NIV’s financial sponsor, mortgaging its office space in Manhattan and New Jersey so that Howard Long’s initial dream of a trustworthy, accessible Bible translation could become reality.

 Ten years later, the full NIV Bible was published.
-The initial print run of over a million copies sold out before they were even done printing.
-Such was the demand for an accurate, readable Bible.
+The initial print run of over a million copies sold out before they were even done printing: Such was the demand for an accurate, readable, and clear Bible.
 Dozens of evangelical denominations, churches, and seminaries embraced the NIV as their official Bible translation for preaching, study, public reading, and personal use.
+Forty-five years later, the NIV remains the most frequently used translation in churches across the US.

 The Translation Work Goes On

 The translators’ work didn’t end when the NIV was published in 1978.
-The original mandate, given in 1965, was to continue the work of Bible translation, ensuring that the NIV always reflects the very best of biblical scholarship and contemporary English.
+The original mandate, given in 1965, was to continue the work of Bible translation, ensuring that the NIV always reflects the very best of biblical and archaeological scholarship, and representing contemporary English.

-The Committee on Bible Translation still meets every year, reviewing the work in painstaking detail—because when translating God’s inspired Word, it’s all about getting the words right.
+The Committee on Bible Translation still meets every year, reviewing its work in painstaking detail.
+Why?
+Because when translating God’s inspired Word, it’s all about getting the words right.